mlcommons/medperf/docs/mlcubes/mlcube_models.md

 Considering the code base above, here are the things that should be done before proceeding to build the MLCube:

 - `infer.py` only prints predictions but doesn't store them.
 This has to be changed.
 - `infer.py` hardcodes some parameters (`num_classes`, `in_channels`, `batch_size`) as well as the path to the trained model weights.
-Let's make these as configurable parameters.
+Consider making these items configurable parameters.
-- Let's refactor `infer.py` to be a function so that is can easily be called by `mlcube.py` that we will create soon.
+- Consider refactoring `infer.py` to be a function so that is can easily be called by `mlcube.py`.

 The other files `models.py` and `data_loader.py` seem to be good already.
 The data loader expects a folder containing a list of numpy arrays.